Medically reviewed by Drugs.com. Last updated on Oct 11, 2020.

 Frequency of straining during bowel movements; spontaneous bowel movement quality and frequency

-Plecanatide and its metabolite are not measurable in plasma when used at recommended doses.
+Plecanatide and its metabolite are generally not measurable in plasma when used at recommended doses.
 Maternal use is not expected to result in fetal exposure.

 More about plecanatide